marijnh/Eloquent-JavaScript/15_event.md

 {{index "mousedown event", "mouseup event", "mouse cursor"}}

-Pressing a ((mouse button)) also causes a number of events to fire.
+Pressing a ((mouse button)) causes a number of events to fire.
 The `"mousedown"` and `"mouseup"` events are similar to `"keydown"` and `"keyup"` and fire when the button is pressed and released.
 These happen on the DOM nodes that are immediately below the mouse pointer when the event occurs.